Annex E: Battle of the Angrivarian Wall

 About the purpose of this building today there are conflicting views.
 It is believed that it is this was a pre-historic border fortifications between Angrivarii and Cherusci.
 However, this wall would be the only known, like a wall protected boundary that had existed between the two Germanic tribes at this time.
 However from this viewpoint it is also conceivable that this wall was only built in conjunction with the campaign of Germanicus, to fulfill a strategic role within the tactics of Arminius.
 (Wikipedia: Angrivarierwall)

-A strategic function of the Angrivarii Wall in the context of a battle between Germanicus and Arminius is therefore much more likely.
-As described above, the battle of the Angrivarii Wall took place between Ems and Weser.
-As a Roman legion could not move freely in Germania but had to rely on existing ways, the Angrivarii Wall would have been located at a protohistoric highway system between the Ems and Weser.
+A strategic function of the Angrivarian Wall in the context of a battle between Germanicus and Arminius is therefore much more likely.
+As described above, the Battle of the Angrivarian Wall took place between Ems and Weser.
+As a Roman legion could not move freely in Germania but had to rely on existing ways, the Angrivarian Wall would have been located at a protohistoric highway system between the Ems and Weser.

 A trading route known since the antiquity that meets this criteria is the ‘Hellweg unter dem Berg‘.
 The ‘Hellweg unter dem Berg’ passes north of the Weser Uplands and south of the vast swampy flat zones of Lower Saxony, and leads from Minden across the Ems to the Netherlands.